brandon-m-wang/cs198-75/src/ios-hw/hw5.md

   - type: ibs
     imageblock: /assets/images/carbon-2-.png
   - type: ps
-    paragraph: Note that the image name must match because we want to use the image name to display the images in our "Assets" folder.
+    paragraph: "Note: please don't make changes to the image name String or else you won't be able to retrieve the right image from the \"Assets\" folder."
+  - type: ps
+    paragraph: Your code should now look something like this excluding the Items class.
+  - type: ibs
+    imageblock: /assets/images/carbon-3-.png
 ---